quarto-dev/quarto-web/docs/dashboards/_learning-more.md

-[Components](components.qmd) shows you how to control the navigation bar, and how to arrange your content across pages, rows, columns, tabsets, sidebars, and cards.
+[Layout](layout.qmd) shows you how to control the navigation bar, and how to arrange your content across pages, rows, columns, tabsets, and cards.

 [Data Display](data-display.qmd) shows you how to display data in your dashboard as plots, tables, value boxes, and text.

-[Layouts](layouts.qmd) includes a variety of sample layouts which you can use as a starting point for your own dashboards.
+[Inputs](inputs.qmd) demonstrates various ways to layout inputs for interactive dashboards (sidebars, toolbars, attaching inputs directly to cards, etc.)

 [Examples](examples/index.qmd) provides a gallery of example dashboards you can use as inspiration for your own.